About Diabetes Canada

 What is door-to-door fundraising?

-Door-to-door fundraising is a great way to engage people in our community, to learn more about diabetes and our work here at the CDA.
+Door-to-door fundraising is a great way to engage people in our community, to learn more about diabetes and our work here at Diabetes Canada.
 These conversations take place on someone’s doorstep and we ask them to support our search for a cure with a generous donation.

 Why do you use door-to-door fundraising when it is annoying for some people?